"Hvad hedder det?

 We just build an annex: "What did that cost?"

 Outside a restaurant stood a group finger pointing the menu to the greatest detail for a really long time.
-My wife; without hesitation: "Danes!"
+They just could not make uptheir mind.

 And she was right.
 Mind you, my wife is always right and nothing can make me say otherwise.